 Schools also have obligations under federal anti-discrimination laws to accommodate and include children with disabilities in educational settings.
 Section 504 of the Rehabilitation Act of 1973 guarantees access to a free appropriate public education for all students in schools that receive federal funding.
 The Americans with Disabilities Act requires that schools make programs accessible and provide equal opportunities to education for students with disabilities.
 Parents of children with disabilities have filed lawsuits against states, with school districts and school boards also named as defendants, alleging violations of federal disability laws because it is unsafe for their children to attend school without a mask mandate in place.

-A federal district court in lowa granted plaintiffs' motions for a temporary restraining order and preliminary injunction on the grounds that a state law prohibiting school mask mandates likely violates Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-In the subsequent appeal, the Eighth Circuit Court of Appeals found that "federal disability law requires mask wearing as a reasonable accommodation" to ensure a safe school environment.
-Similarly, in Tennessee, federal district courts granted plaintiffs' motions for preliminary injunction, finding that a parental opt-out provision in a school mask mandate likely violates the rights of students with disabilities.
+For example, in Tennessee, federal district courts granted plaintiffs' motions for preliminary injunction, finding that a parental opt-out provision in a school mask mandate likely violates the rights of students with disabilities.
+On the other hand, the Eighth Circuit Court of Appeals recently vacated a prior decision in which it found that "federal disability law requires mask wearing as a reasonable accommodation" to ensure a safe school environment, holding that changed conditions in the dangerousness of COVID-19 rendered the case moot.

 Parents who oppose mask mandates have also filed lawsuits.
 However, although parents have the right to "determine and direct the care, teaching, and education of their children in public schools" under Michigan law, these rights are not absolute and are in fact "subject to the school's broad authority to provide for the safety and welfare of its students while at school."
 Likewise, the U.S. Supreme Court has held that the "rights of parenthood" are not "beyond limitation," noting that "parents may be free to become martyrs themselves.
-But it does not follow they are free, in identical circumstances, to make martyrs of their children ..."
+But it does not follow they are free, in identical circumstances, to make martyrs of their children . . ."
 Accordingly, federal courts have repeatedly upheld immunization requirements for school entry and school policies such as dress codes.
 Furthermore, in recent months courts have upheld COVID-19 school mask mandates.

-U.S. Department of Education (DOE) Secretary Miguel Cardona has indicated that the DOE is taking necessary legal actions to ensure compliance with federal civil rights statutes and secure the safety of all students upon return to in-person instruction.
-In a letter to the Florida Department of Education, the DOE Office of Civil Rights noted that the state's "policy requiring public schools and school districts to allow parents to opt their children out of mask mandates may be preventing schools in Florida from meeting their legal obligations not to discriminate based on disability and from providing an equal educational opportunity to students with disabilities who are at heightened risk of severe illness from COVID-19."
+U.S. Department of Education (DOE) Secretary Miguel Cardona indicated last fall that the DOE was taking necessary legal actions to ensure compliance with federal civil rights statutes and secure the safety of all students upon return to in-person instruction.
+In a September, 2021, letter to the Florida Department of Education, the DOE Office of Civil Rights noted that the state's "policy requiring public schools and school districts to allow parents to opt their children out of mask mandates may be preventing schools in Florida from meeting their legal obligations not to discriminate based on disability and from providing an equal educational opportunity to students with disabilities who are at heightened risk of severe illness from COVID-19."